 Book directly on banyantree.com to access special offers or your preferred booking site: Expedia | Booking.com | TripAdvisor | Hotels.com | Agoda

 A luxury hotel located in the heart of Seoul, a short walk from major attractions.
-Guest amenities include three swimming pools, fitness facilities with group classes and weight training equipment, a sauna and a full-service spa, a barbershop and nail salon, and executive and kids’ lounges.
-Guests and visitors can dine at The Market Kitchen speciality restaurant, enjoy Italian food at Boccalino, Asian at Akira Back or MARU, or Chinese at Yu Yuan.
-The hotel also has a cocktail or two at the Charles H. secret bar and H. Bar, where you can indulge in a course-style cocktail experience.
-Make sure to check seasonal activities for special experiences.
+Guest amenities include three swimming pools, fitness facilities with group classes and weight-training equipment, a sauna and full-service spa, a barbershop and nail salon, and executive and kids’ lounges.
+Guests and visitors can dine at The Market Kitchen speciality restaurant, enjoy Italian food at Boccalino, Asian cuisine at Akira Back or MARU, or Chinese at Yu Yuan.
+The hotel also serves cocktails at the Charles H. secret bar and H. Bar, where you can indulge in a course-style cocktail experience.
+Check the hotel’s seasonal activities for special experiences during your visit.

 Guest rooms feature a blend of modern and traditional decor, complete with top-of-the-line mattresses for a restful night’s sleep.
 Rooms range from Deluxe to Premier Family and speciality Suites.
-Standard Deluxe rooms are residential-style rooms, perfect for explorative city visits.
-Ambassador One-Bedroom Suite, on the other hand, accommodates three adults or two adults and two children, and has two bathrooms.
-All rooms have electronic lighting systems, have bedside controls for drapes, and can request a PlayStation/Xbox.
+Standard Deluxe rooms are residential-style, perfect for explorative city visits, while the Ambassador One-Bedroom Suite accommodates three adults or two adults and two children, with two bathrooms.
+All rooms have electronic lighting systems, bedside drape controls, and PlayStation/Xbox on request.

 97 Saemunan-ro, Dangju-dong, Jongno District, Seoul, South Korea | Map link